Watch our Aviary Cam carefully—you never know who'll stroll by.

 Look for leg bands on our birds, which help us identify them in our Aviary.
 Each bird has its own history—most came here injured and can't live in the wild.

-See the Aquarium in a whole new light with extended summer hours until 8 p.m. on select weekend dates.
+See the Aquarium in a whole new light with extended summer hours until 8 p.m. on Saturdays from June 30 to September 1.
 Linger at your favorite exhibits after the crowds have gone, and enjoy wine, live music and sustainable bites.

 Want a preview of our Aviary and other exhibits?
 Now you can get one with Google Maps Street View.
 With just a few clicks you can go on a virtual Aquarium visit and stroll inside through our exhibit galleries or outside on our decks—all from the comfort of your computer.